Cheerwine Cherry Cobbler

-Follow the step-by-step, photo illustrated instructions for making our very special Cheerwine Cherry Cobbler.
+Follow the step-by-step, instructions for making our very special Cheerwine Cherry Cobbler.
 We’re using one of the Souths favorite soft drinks to sweeten up fresh cherries and turn it all into a delicious cherry cobbler, made from scratch.
 Serve it warm, topped with Vanilla Ice Cream or a creamy smooth whipped topping.
 Perfect for a delicious summer treat, or anytime of the year.

 The soft drink Cheerwine is known throughout the Carolinas and is expanding Internationally.
 It’s been here in North Carolina since 1917 and has been loved by young and old alike for it’s delightfully different cherry flavored taste.
 It has a bit more carbonation than your other soft drinks and is at it’s best when its as cold as you can get it.